-Grigsby says that while Davis IB routinely achieves top-10 ratings, maintaining those rankings can be particularly challenging for a school offering an advanced academic program.
+Grigsby says that while the school routinely achieves top-10 ratings, maintaining those rankings can be particularly challenging for a school offering an advanced academic program.
 “Mississippi’s school grading system, for example, awards points based on both standardized testing results and student growth, particularly in the lowest quartile.
 Most of our students are already performing well above grade levels, so ensuring their continuous improvement necessitates very precise skills assessment and individualized instruction.
 For fast, accurate assessments, we use Renaissance Star Reading®, Renaissance Star Math®, and Renaissance Star Early Literacy® throughout the school year.
 Renaissance data provides the basis for a cyclical process of assessment, review by focused instructional teams (FIT), and differentiated instruction that helps us ensure every student achieves both proficiency and growth.”

-The challenge: Maintain leading high achievement and growth in a struggling district
+Maintain leading high achievement and growth in a struggling district

-In 2005, Davis IB became an International Baccalaureate World School, the first in Mississippi authorized to offer the International Baccalaureate Primary Years Program (IB PYP).
+In 2005, the school became an International Baccalaureate World School, the first in Mississippi authorized to offer the International Baccalaureate Primary Years Program (IB PYP).
 Grigsby estimates that some 75 percent of the school’s 285 K–5 students are considered gifted.
 “We use Star assessments to screen applicants, typically requiring scores between the 60th and 75th percentiles in both math and reading.
 Our program is by definition challenging, so we want to make sure that incoming students have the best chance of success.”

 Grigsby says that while a high-achieving population would seem to give the school an advantage on rankings, an A rating requires achieving at least 455 points out of 700, only 300 of which can be earned through proficiency.
 Remaining points are awarded based on growth—a maximum of 200 for individual growth and up to 200 for lowest-quartile growth in reading and math.
 “It’s not unusual for one of our fifth graders to be reading at a twelfth-grade level.
 You can imagine the challenge of achieving incremental growth at that level.”

-The results: Predictable proficiency and growth, data-informed instruction, and reading excellence
+Predictable proficiency and growth, data-informed instruction, and reading excellence

 Grigsby’s approach includes a continued emphasis on proficiency combined with tailored instruction that is more often focused on enrichment than remediation.
 “To closely monitor student progress, we strive to run a Star assessment during academic units that run six weeks each.
 At a minimum, we expect a 50-point annual improvement—representing one grade level of growth—in every child’s student growth percentile.
 We’ve found that Star assessments predict performance on the MAP tests within 90 to 100 percent accuracy for both reading and math, so we’re able to very reliably forecast each student’s proficiency, as well as growth points that the school will earn at year end.”